dgaydukov/cert-aws/sa/files/sa.md

 * kafka - data stored in Kafka Partition, config store - Apache Zookeeper, replica instances - can be configured
 * kinesis - data stored in Shards, config store - DynamoDB, synchronously replicates across 3 AZ
 * storm - middleman between hadoop (which works with batches only) and streaming source.
 It takes incoming stream, organize data into packages and sends it to hadoop for further processing.
 Data sources are called spouts and each processing node is a bolt.
+You can view kinesis video using following api:
+* GetMedia API (real-time api with low latency) - you have to build your own player to view video from this api using [Stream Parser Library](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/parser-library.html)
+To upload video to kinesis you should use PutMedia api and upload mkv files.
+MKV (matroshka) - multimedia container formats
+* HLS (HTTP Live Streaming) - you can use for live playback or to view archived video.
+You can use third-party player `Video.js/Google Shaka Player` to display stream using HLS streaming session URL.
+You can also play back video by typing the HLS streaming session URL in the Location bar of the Safari/Edge browsers.
+* MPEG-DASH (Dynamic Adaptive Streaming over HTTP) - same as HLS, just different format
+* GetClip API - use it to download clip (MP4) with archived/on-demand media from video stream over the time range

 ###### Lambda
 Lambda - piece of code that can be executed without any server env (just write code in python/javascript and it will run).